webplatform/docs/tutorials/understanding-css-units/index.md

 Before we dive deeper into CSS ‘px’ unit, we will not that scalable formats such as SVG are very effective way to achieve resolution independence, or responsiveness, for your image assets.

-Note - Icon fonts are another recent popular practice as of 2013 e.g. see http://css-tricks.com/html-for-icon-font-usage/, or http://nimbupani.com/markup-free-icon-fonts-with-unicode-range.html.
-And then there are very clever hacks like Chartwell https://www.scribbletone.com/typefaces/ff-chartwell or Symbolset http://symbolset.com/.
+'''Note :''' Icon fonts are another recent popular practice as of 2013 e.g. see http://css-tricks.com/html-for-icon-font-usage/, or http://nimbupani.com/markup-free-icon-fonts-with-unicode-range.html.
+And then there are very clever OpenType hacks like [https://www.scribbletone.com/typefaces/ff-chartwell Chartwell]  or [http://symbolset.com/ Symbolset].
 These are part of the scalable arsenal today.

 == On CSS pixels, physical units and scalability ==